 Now let's suppose the video the person is watching happens to be the Mahler Symphony No. 1 published in 2011 as part of the "Keeping Score" series by the San Francisco Orchestra.
 That performance lasted 53 min. and 30 seconds (53:30).
 And as you can see for yourself from the Wonk Worksheet, there were 890 clips in the video of that performance!
 That works out to be a new clip on average each 3.6 second.
 The folks making this video thought they doing something brilliant by atomizing the video into an astonishing number of tiny views.
 There are even 210 clips showing nothing but close-ups of individual instruments!
 The video does succeed in forcing you pay attention to 890 different tableaux in less than an hour.
 But at the end, you may remember little about the music and you might well feel tired rather than uplifted.

 Now why am I talking about a symphony video in a review of a ballet?
 Well, next let's compare a clip analysis of O&E to that of the "Keeping Score" Mahler 1.
-Now I introduce the new Ballet/Dance Wonk Worksheet filled out with a strict analysis of the number of clips in subject O&E. Even though O&E is 40 minutes longer than the Mahler 1, the O&E has only 46 clips!
+Now take a look a a new Ballet/Dance Wonk Worksheet filled out with a strict analysis of the number of clips in subject O&E. Even though O&E is 40 minutes longer than the Mahler 1, the O&E has only 46 clips!

 It's a bit hard to grasp.
 46 clips in the ballet vs. 890 in the symphony.
 An average clip time of 122 seconds in the ballet vs. 3.6 seconds in the symphony.
 Which video would you expect to be easier to watch?
 Do you see now why it's literally true that I "never tire" of watching the O&E?